marcelduin/Micrio.Blogpost.wasm-v3/README.md

 In a `requestAnimationFrame`-loop, put your next frame request (the next `requestAnimationFrame` call) *as early as possible* in your rendering function.
 The reason for this is that if your actual drawing and rendering will take longer than than a few milliseconds, the next frame request might be called too late for your browser to still give it space to actually give it the next frame!

-This is what caused earlier Micrio versions a lot of janks and frameskips; the steps in the render functions were:
+This is what caused earlier Micrio versions a lot of janks and frameskips.
+The steps in the render functions were:

 1. Update all positions and draw everything on the screen;
 2. Check if I need to request another frame (based on whether all required tiles are loaded, or there is a camera animation running);